mistajase79/mj-node-cue-sdk/README.md

 `node-cue-sdk` is a Node.js addon for loading and and using the Cue SDK in pure JavaScript.

+This is an update for the node-cue-sdk wrapper orginal created by Yannick de Jong

 Added support for iCue SDKv3 - including Lighting Node Pro and Commander Pro.
 Also made other updates to fit my own needs.